2023–24 Manchester City F.C. season

 Manchester City's title defence in the Champions League came to an end at the quarter-final stage on 17 April 2024, when they were knocked out by Real Madrid in a penalty shoot-out after a 4–4 aggregate draw over the two legs, having met the Spanish giants in the knockout stages for the third year in a row.
 The Blues successfully defended their Premier League title for an unprecedented fourth straight season to become the first English men's club in history to win four consecutive top-tier titles.
 They fought another close title race against Arsenal, sealing the result on the final day of the season with a 3–1 victory against West Ham United at home.
 In the FA Cup, City once again reached the final where they lost 1–2 to local rivals Manchester United on 25 May, in a rematch of the previous year's final.

-The season was the first since 2015–16 without German midfielder and former club captain İlkay Gündoğan, who departed to Barcelona at the end of his contract in the summer, although he would return to City a year later, and the first since 2016–17 and 2017–18 without Aymeric Laporte and Riyad Mahrez, who both departed to Saudi Pro League clubs Al Ahli and Al Nassr, respectively.
+The season was the first since 2015–16 without German midfielder and former club captain İlkay Gündoğan, who departed to Barcelona at the end of his contract in the summer, although he would return to City a year later, and the first since 2016–17 and 2017–18 without center back Aymeric Laporte and forward Riyad Mahrez, who both departed to Saudi Pro League clubs Al Ahli and Al Nassr, respectively.
 Kyle Walker eventually replaced Gündoğan as the new club captain.